KippAD/portfolio-project-3/README.md

 - User actions are clearly explained across the application so that the user will always know what will happen in response to their inputs.

 **To achieve the second objective:**
-- Consistent text colors will represent different actions: Blue text is a loading message, cyan text indicates an input is required, and red text a warning.
+- Consistent text colors will represent different actions: blue text is a loading message, cyan text indicates an input is required, and red text a warning.
 - Colorama and Ascii Title will add color and design throughout, expanding the possibilities of the terminal that would otherwise be limited to a black background with white text.
 - Voting data in the application will be printed in bar chart format, improving the UX by presenting data in a neat and digestible way.